 Diagnostic Test Tools

-A much more useful approach to servicing is to have a test tool that can identify faults in a matrix.
-Pickering Interfaces offers two tools for diagnosing relay failures, eBIRST and BIRST, where the contact is rated at 2A or less.
-The tools will identify the faulty cross point or isolation switch so that the user can replace it. eBIRST requires the use of external tools purchased from Pickering Interfaces, BIRST is built into some matrix designs available from Pickering Interfaces.
+A much more useful approach to servicing is to have a diagnostic test tool that can identify faults in a matrix. we offer two tools for diagnosing relay failures, BIRST (Built-in Relay Self-Test and eBIRST test tools, where the contact is rated at 2A or less.
+The tools will identify the faulty cross point or isolation switch so that the user can replace it. eBIRST requires the use of external tools and BIRST is built into some of our matrix designs.
 Here are some additional articles on these tools:

 The use of leaded components in preference to surface mount relays reduces the stress on adjacent components when servicing